-The simple answer is yes, yes it really is!
+- The simple answer is yes, yes to winter fly fishing!
 You have to do what others won’t, and in this case, that’s fly fish during the winter months.

 If your local river is crowded like mine is during the spring and summer months, then you’ll also appreciate the winter months that much more.

 The biggest obstacles you’ll face are staying warm, and understanding trout behavior.